Connellsville declares a state of emergency with incoming snow storm

-Officials in the city of Connellsville have declared a state of emergency to assist the public works department with snow removal.
+Connellsville officials declared a state of emergency Sunday to assist with snow removal.

-Lincoln said while neighboring municipalities are willing to assist with snow removal and did so during last week, the city can use liquid fuel money to contract a company for snow removal.
-To do so, they have to declare a state of emergency.
+Lincoln said while neighboring municipalities are willing to assist the city with snow removal, and had done so during snow last week, officials can use liquid fuel money to contract a company for snow removal.
+To do so, officials had to declare a state of emergency.

 “The city assures its residents that the roads will be safe and appreciates their patience during this time,” Lincoln wrote.